 Vino Rosso ‘Sandro d’Pindeta’

 2017 Roero Arneis – 13%, bottled Aug’18, circa 8k bottles, from the cooler, clay rich soils of the SS Trinità vineyard that lies at the end of the Valle Lunghe, closest to the border with Canale.
 Using a combination of stainless-steel & botte grande, in 2017 he chose a 80%/20% blend.
-Compared to other producers of Roero Arneis, Alberto actively encourages the wine to undergo malolactic fermentation/transformation, to complete the wine.
+Unlike other producers of Roero Arneis, Alberto actively encourages the wine to undergo malolactic fermentation/transformation, to complete the wine.
 A bright lemon yellow, the nose is refined, relaxed yet purposeful, with distinct, beautifully defined citrus aromas, & a hint of flint.
 The palate is similarly elegant, tightly woven, restrained, detailed, with agrumato, lemony aromas & a sapid structure, & complexity that recalls more Chardonnay (Chablis?) wine than your typical Roero Arneis.

 2017 Vino Rosso ‘Sandro d’Pindeta’ – 14%, 100% Nebbiolo, circa 6k bottles, first vintage was in 2011, named after Alberto’s grandfather, from Santo Stefano Roero soils with circa 66% sand, & the rest calc clay, fermented in cement, on the skins for only 5 days to capture the rose & peachy essence of Santo Stefano Nebbiolo!
 Very pretty, carino, translucent pinky red, soffice, spremuta purity & delightfulness!
 Helped by a sunny, engaging vintage.
 Da bere!…tasted again May 2019 – only 5days maceration, affinamento cement only, bottled early May.
 Soft red fruit, peachy and fragrant.
 Alberto’s aim is to bring the Arneis and the Sandro closer together – for the Arneis to be a little more serious, and the Nebbiolo to be a little less serious….!